-An overdraft occurs when the available balance (account balance less any pending transactions or holds) in your account is not sufficient to cover a transaction, but we pay it anyway.
+An overdraft occurs when the available balance (account balance less any pending transactions or holds) in your account is not sufficient to cover a transaction.

 Overdraft Protection is a valuable addition to any checking account.
 Setting up a draw account links your checking account to one of your other accounts (savings or line of credit, for example).
 Draw accounts protect you from declined transactions and from a negative balance by pulling needed funds from your other account.
 Plus, linking accounts is a less expensive option than an overdraft.

-Overdraft Privilege is an automatic protection on checks or ACH transactions, but you need to ask us to opt you in to this protection on debit/ATM card use.
+Overdraft Privilege is an automatic protection on checks or ACH transactions.
+For debit/ATM card use, you can opt in and ask us to pay your transactions, even if they cause you to go negative in your account, to prevent transactions from being declined on the spot.
 If you do not choose to opt in, and don't have any draw accounts set up to cover the charge, the card transaction will be declined.
-To learn more about using Overdraft Privilege to cover debit and ATM transactions, watch our tutorial video about Federal Regulation E.

-Pick the protection set-up that works best for you and your accounts:
+Pick the protection that works best for you and your accounts.

 |Ready Money or HELOC||Subject to interest|